Start your journey to become a physical therapist assistant (PTA)

-The Physical Therapist Assistant (PTA) is a health-care professional who works under the supervision of a physical therapist.
-The PTA works with a variety of patients who have been disabled by illness, accident, or congenital handicap.
 The duties of a PTA include assisting the physical therapist in implementing treatment programs that may involve exercise, manual therapy and hydrotherapy; the use of heat, cold, electricity, or sound; and reporting to the physical therapist on the patient's responses.
 As clinicians, PTAs work in hospitals, nursing homes, schools, rehabilitation centers, and for physical therapists in outpatient independent practice settings.

 Following graduation, graduates are eligible to sit for the state licensing examination.
 A criminal background check is required.
 The program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).

-Graduation Rate: 2010, 2011, and 2012 graduation rates were 70 percent, 86 percent, and 95 percent respectively.
 Some students did not complete the program due to academic, financial, medical, or personal reasons.

-- Class of 2011= 100 percent
+- Class of 2017 = 100%

-- Class of 2012= 94.74 percent
+- Class of 2018 = 94.7%